cesaraustralia/seizer/README.md

 **seizer** includes seven sequential palettes, which are suitable for mapping onto continuous variables.
-These are all based on “primary” cesar colours, and vary in brightness values around a single base hue.
+These are all based on “primary” Cesar colours, and vary in brightness values around a single base hue.
 The seven palettes are:

 ![](man/figures/sequential-1.png)<!-- -->